jobovy/segueSelect/README.md

-where value is then the fraction of stars in the photometric sample with a SEGUE spectrum passing the sample cuts for that plate number and that r-band apparent magnitude.
+where value is then the fraction of stars in the photometric sample with a SEGUE spectrum passing the sample cuts for that plate number and that r-band apparent magnitude. 'r=' can be an array, for quicker evaluation.

 ##ADVANCED FUNCTIONALITY